citadelict/tooling2/README.md

 I just added a buidl function on jenkins to build my project any time i push this

-rying the auto build for a second time
+trying the auto build for a second time

+configured jenkins to publish to my nfs server over ssh